kaysalawu/azure-network-terraform/troubleshooting/README.md

 │
 │ A resource with the ID
 │ "/subscriptions/b120edff-2b3e-4896-adb7-55d2918f337f/providers/Microsoft.Authorization/policyAssignments/Ne31-ng-spokes-prod-region1"
-│ already exists - to be managed via -hub2-azfw this resource needs to be imported into the │ State.
+│ already exists - to be managed via Terraform this resource needs to be imported into the │ State.
 Please see the resource documentation for "azurerm_subscription_policy_assignment" │ for more information.
 ```